PrestaShop/prestashop-specs/content/1.7/back-office/customers/customers/outstanding-listing.md

 - **Outstanding** - page title.
 - **Help** - a side-bar with the helpful information, how to navigate in this page.

+## Main UI elements

+## Top table elements

+- **Outstanding** - table title with the total sum of outstanding entries.

+## Filtering

+- **Search ID** - input for searching certain entry with ID.
+- **Date widget** - allows to filter the entries for certaind time range.
+- **Customer** - ability to search and filter the customers.
+- **Company** - ability to search and filter the company.
+- **Risk** - dropdown element, allowing to arrange the risk priority values, and show only risk-prioritized Outstanding entries.